 To reach Green Giant Buttress, drive five or six miles up the Clear Creek logging road from the Mountain Loop Highway southeast of Darrington, and take the right (main) fork.
 In less than another mile, pass the parking area for the Eightmile Creek trail, and continue on as the road deteriorates (the rocky roadbed is passable by normal cars, but some drivers will be squeamish about their paint job as the alders constantly sweep the side of your car).
 In another mile and a half or so, there is barely room to turn around and the road takes a distinct turn for the worse.
 The road ends entirely a few hundred yards beyond this point.

 The route to Green Giant Buttress starts out on an old extension of this logging road, but after a half mile drops to an older mining road.
 After this ends, continue on to cross a side fork of Copper Creek, bear slightly leftward and follow the main fork to a series of three waterfalls.
-A tiny gully heads up and right into the maples and opens up to a lager gully that is followed all the way to the base of the rock.
-Scramble up and right, to the traditional staging area a few hudred feet below steeper rock above.
-There is no real landmark here; there are a few small cedars standing straight up whereas above this point everthing is more bushy looking.
+A tiny gully heads up and right into the maples and opens up to a larger gully that is followed all the way to the base of the rock.
+Scramble up and right to the traditional staging area, which is a few hundred feet below steeper rock above.
+There is no real landmark here, but there are a few small cedars standing straight up whereas above this point everything is more bushy looking.

 Dreamer - looking down from the top of the Blue Cr...

 Green Giant Buttress

 Knob climbing on pitch 3.

 By Alex Mitchell

 Don't get sandbagged by the approach!
 We were not moving super fast but even so it took us almost 2 hours!
 We did the first 6 pitches.
 Lots of great slightly runout slab climbing on chicken heads.
 More of a head game than actually hard climbing.
 For what we did of it was super sweet!